David Blankenhorn

-David Blankenhorn (born 1955 in Jackson, Mississippi) is the founder and president of the Institute for American Values and its initiative Braver Angels.
+David Blankenhorn (born 1955) is an American political activist who is the founder and president of the Institute for American Values and the co-founder of Braver Angels.
 He is also co-director of The Marriage Opportunity Council and the author of Fatherless America and The Future of Marriage.
 A noted figure in the campaign against same-sex marriage in the United States, his position changed and he voiced support of legalizing same-sex marriage in June 2012.

 Biography

-Blankenhorn received a bachelor's degree in Social Studies, magna cum laude, from Harvard University in 1977; he was also awarded a master's degree, with distinction, in Comparative Social History from University of Warwick in Coventry.
+Born in Jackson, Mississippi, Blankenhorn received a bachelor's degree in Social Studies, magna cum laude, from Harvard University in 1977; he was also awarded a master's degree, with distinction, in Comparative Social History from University of Warwick in Coventry.
 Blankenhorn served as a VISTA volunteer and was involved in community organizing.
 Blankenhorn founded the Institute for American Values, a nonpartisan think tank whose stated mission is to "study and strengthen key American values", in 1987.
 In 1992, President George H. W. Bush appointed Blankenhorn to serve on the National Commission on America's Urban Families.
 Blankenhorn helped to found the National Fatherhood Initiative, a nonpartisan organization focused on responsible fatherhood, in 1994.
 As of 2007, Blankenhorn has written "scores of op-ed pieces and essays, co-edited eight books and written two."
 Blankenhorn identifies as a liberal Democrat.

 Blankenhorn and his wife Raina are the parents of three children, and they reside in New York City.

 Braver Angels

-Braver Angels (originally Better Angels) is an initiative from Institute for American Values working to depolarize US politics.
+Braver Angels (originally Better Angels) is an initiative working to depolarize US politics.
 Founded shortly after the 2016 presidential election, the organization runs workshops, debates, and other events where red (conservative) and blue (liberal) participants come to better understand each other's positions and discover their shared values.
 The name Better Angels was inspired by Lincoln's plea for national unity at the close of his first inaugural address.
 The name was changed to Braver Angels in 2020 pursuant to a trademark infringement suit.